 Myalgic Encephalomyelitis (ME), commonly known as Chronic Fatigue Syndrome (CFS) or ME/CFS, is a devastating multi-system disease that causes dysfunction of the neurological, immune, endocrine and energy metabolism systems.

 It often follows an infection and leaves 75% of those affected unable to work and 25% homebound are bedridden.
 An estimated 15-30 million people worldwide have ME.

-Myalgic Encephalomyelitis (ME) is a systemic neuroimmune condition characterized by post-exertional malaise (a severe worsening of symptoms after even minimal exertion).
-It causes dysregulation of both the immune system and the nervous system.
-The effects of ME are devastating enough to leave 25% of patients housebound or bedbound.
-For moderate to severe patients, living with ME is like living with late-stage cancer, advanced stage AIDS, or congestive heart failure for decades.
+Myalgic Encephalomyelitis (ME) is a systemic neuroimmune condition characterized by post-exertional malaise (a reduction in functioning and a severe worsening of symptoms after even minimal exertion).
+It causes dysregulation of the immune, nervous, and energy metabolism systems.
+The effects of ME are devastating enough to leave 25% of patients housebound or bed bound.

 There is no single laboratory test that can diagnose ME.
 Patients have consistent biological abnormalities demonstrated in research settings.
 Many specialist physicians use these tests to aid in forming a diagnosis, although the diagnosis is at present most frequently made by excluding other conditions that cause similar symptoms and by using one of several diagnostic criteria.
-Due to lack of education and awareness about ME, many patients are undiagnosed, misdiagnosed with other conditions, or told that their severe disabilities are imagined.
+Due to lack of education and awareness about ME, many patients are undiagnosed or, misdiagnosed with other conditions

 There is no FDA approved treatment for ME.
 The CDC and other agencies acknowledge treating the disease is complicated by the unknown cause.
 Because many ME patients’ symptoms vary over time, specialists often suggest treatments that are highly personalized and change treatment protocols frequently.